JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-spring-boot-restful-web-service.md

 3. Execute the `GET` request and see the result in the **Run** tool window:

     ![Run HTTP GET request](spring-boot-output-2.png)

-    All the previously sent messages are in the database!
-All your base are belong to us!

 > You can also use any other HTTP client or cURL command-line tool.
 For example, you can run the following commands in the terminal to get the same result:
 >